Join classrooms across the country in a collective effort to take action on plastic pollution!

 Eligibility Details

-The Classroom Challenge is open to educators teaching in traditional classroom settings, including those in public, private, and charter schools—both in the United States and internationally!
-If you work with students in a classroom environment and want to engage them in learning and action around plastic pollution, you’re welcome to join.
+The Classroom Challenge is open to U.S. educators (including U.S. territories) teaching in traditional classroom settings, including those in public, private, and charter schools.

 The $500 classroom prize will go directly to an educator who submits a complete Final Reflection Form and must be used in a way that benefits both the educator and their students—such as purchasing classroom materials, supporting student-led projects, or enhancing environmental education efforts.
 The prize recipient will be required to submit a brief report within six months of receiving the prize detailing how the funds were used.

 If you’re still unsure whether you qualify, we’re happy to help!
-Contact us at wayfinder@algalita.org with any questions about eligibility.
+Contact us at wayfinder[at]algalita.org with any questions about eligibility.

 Frequently Asked Questions